-The Intermediate School science curriculum emphasizes the "hands-on" inquiry based approach where the children learn by doing.
+The Intermediate School science curriculum emphasizes a hands-on inquiry based approach where the children learn by doing.
 The science curriculum correlates to the Pennsylvania Academic Standards.
-The children learn about nutrition, exercise and good health practices in their health class.
+The children learn about nutrition, exercise and good health practices in their physical education class.